 This page will list all of the observation rubrics that are linked/assigned to the district in accordance with the selected filters.

-1. The Create button will exist for any user that has permissions to create new observation rubrics.
+button will exist for any user that has permissions to create new observation rubrics.
 But please make note that some rubrics entail a very complicated score calculation methodology and it is a good practice to contact the eDoctrina team for gidance in configuration of such rubrics.

-3. The edit edit button will be available for any observation rubric that the signed-in user has access to.
+edit button will be available for any observation rubric that the signed-in user has access to.
 For some rubrics, this will not be available because an eDoctrina team member may have configured the rubric and this rubric should not be able to be edited by some other user.
 If you would like to make changes to one of these rubrics, then please contact the eDoctrina team.

-4. The copy copy button will be available for any observation rubric that the signed in user has access to.
+copy button will be available for any observation rubric that the signed in user has access to.
 Please be careful when using this tool as copying a rubric will also copy all rubric assignments and may lead to duplicate rubrics displaying.
 If you are looking to move a rubric into the next school year, you are probably looking to add another rubric assignment, not another rubric.

 NOTE: If eDoctrina has configured this rubric for the district, the edit pencil may be unavailable.
 In this scenario, any changes that need to be made will have to be done by an eDoctrina team member.
 The copy button will be available to all users with access to this page, but it is strongly recommended to not copy the rubric unless there are significant change to the rubric.
 In any scenario, it is best to reach out to the eDoctrina team to receive some basic training on this before changing any rubric configurations or settings.

-To create a new rubric, begin by selecting the Create button.
+To create a new rubric, begin by selecting the

 A pop-up window will appear that requires a name to be entered for the rubric.
 This name will be how this rubric displays on many printed forms and in the rubric filters throughout eDoctrina.
 Some examples of this name may be "Teacher Observation Rubric" or "Goal Setting Form".